Quantisation of derived Poisson structures: Introduction

 \section{Introduction}

+A deformation quantisation of a Poisson structure on a geometric object $Y$ is a non-commutative deformation, parametrised by power series in $\hbar$, of the functions $\sO_Y$ on $Y$, such that the classical limit $\hbar \to 0$ recovers the Poisson structure.
+Classically, this means looking at associative deformations $\star_{\hbar}$ of the multiplication on $\sO_Y$, with the Poisson bracket then given by $\{a,b\}:=\lim_{\hbar \to 0} \frac{a\star_{\hbar} b -b \star_{\hbar}a}{\hbar}$.
+In algebro-geometric settings, the local deformation quantisations tend not to glue strictly, leading to the notion of DQ algebroid quantisations as deformations of the algebra regarded as a linear category on one object, so the cocycle condition only holds up to an inner automorphism satisfying further coherence relations.
+In derived geometry, $\sO_Y$ is homologically enriched so quantisations have to be formulated in terms of more exotic algebraic structures.

-For smooth algebraic varieties in characteristic $0$, Kontsevich showed in \cite{kontsevichDQAlgVar} that all Poisson structures admit DQ algebroid quantisations.
+By \cite{kontsevichPoisson}, every Poisson manifold admits a deformation quantisation.
+For smooth algebraic varieties in characteristic $0$, Kontsevich and Yekutieli proved an analogous statement, showing in \cite{kontsevichDQAlgVar,yekutieliDQAG} that all Poisson structures admit DQ algebroid quantisations.
 Via local choices of connections, the question reduced to constructing quantisations of affine space.
-These could then be handled as in \cite{tamarkinOperadicKontsevichFormality,KontsevichOperads,vdBerghGlobalDQ}: formality of the $E_2$ operad associates to the Hochschild complex a deformation of the $P_2$-algebra of multiderivations, and invariance under affine transformations ensures that it is the unique deformation.
+These could then be handled as in \cite{tamarkinOperadicKontsevichFormality,KontsevichOperads,yekutieliTwistedDQ,vdBerghGlobalDQ}: formality of the $E_2$ operad associates to the Hochschild complex a deformation of the $P_2$-algebra of multiderivations, and invariance under affine transformations ensures that it is the unique deformation.
+The same argument extends to graded manifolds \cite{CattaneoFelder}, but requires the differential to be trivial.\footnote{Shortly after this manuscript first appeared, \cite{LiaoStienonXuFormalityDGMfd} established a Kontsevich--Duflo formality quasi-isomorphism for finite-dimensional dg $\C^{\infty}$-manifolds, indirectly induced from formality for graded manifolds.
+A similar argument should apply to derived affine schemes with perfect cotangent complexes.}